Living with Celiac Disease or gluten-intolerance boosts the importance of really taking care of yourself. This February, give yourself a little LOVE.

 Work on Your Sleep

 Are you often tired or not getting enough sleep?
-Lack of sleep may be the cause of so many health issues, that it should be at the top of our list to correct.
+Lack of sleep may be the cause of so many health issues and should be at the top of our list to correct.

 Feel the difference!